terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 1. Copy the backend by running `cp backend.tf.example backend.tf` and update `backend.tf` with your bucket from the apply step (The value from `terraform output gcs_bucket_tfstate`)
 1. Re-run `terraform init` agree to copy state to gcs when prompted
     1. (Optional) Run `terraform apply` to verify state is configured correctly

+### (Optional) State backends for running terraform locally

+Currently, the bucket information is replaced in the state backends as a part of the build process when executed by Cloud Build.
+If you would like to execute terraform locally, you will need to add your GCS bucket to the `backend.tf` files.
+You can update all of these files with the following steps:

+1. Change into the main directory for the terraform-example-foundation.
+1. Run this command ```for i in `find -name 'backend.tf'`; do sed -i 's/UPDATE_ME/GCS_BUCKET_NAME/' $i; done``` where `GCS_BUCKET_NAME` is the name of your bucket from the steps executed above.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs